Goat (or lamb) biryani

-Every culture has a special dish with rice, paella for the Spanish, risotto for the Italians, fried rice for most of Asia, pilafs for the Mediterranean and Middle east, and of course biryani for India.
-And, In my opinion, biryani rules them all.
+Every culture has a special rice dish: paella for the Spanish, risotto for the Italians, fried rice for most of Asia, pilafs for the Mediterranean and Middle East, and, of course, biryani for India.
+And, in my opinion, biryani rules them all.

-Long grain basmati rice cooked with spices, layered with an aromatic "korma" or curry of meat or vegetables come together in an amazing dish.
-The briyani was brought down to India by the Mughals who cooked rice with lentils and meat.
-While the Mughals ruled India, the local Indian spices and cooking techniques influenced the dish to transform it to what is today known as biryani. https://www.abowlofsugar.com/cookbook-index-1/rasika
+Long-grain basmati rice cooked with spices, layered with an aromatic "korma" or curry of meat or vegetables, comes together in an amazing dish.
+The biryani was brought to India by the Mughals, who cooked rice with lentils and meat.
+While the Mughals ruled India, the local Indian spices and cooking techniques influenced the dish, transforming it into what is today known as biryani. https://www.abowlofsugar.com/cookbook-index-1/rasika

-A biryani is almost always layered, a layer of "korma" between two layers of rice.
-In Hyderabad, a city renowned for its biryanis, the dish is sealed and cooked over a slow fire, for as long at 12-15 hours to seal in all the flavors.
+A biryani is almost always layered, with a layer of "korma" between two layers of rice.
+In Hyderabad, a city renowned for its biryanis, the dish is sealed and cooked over a slow fire for 12-15 hours to seal in all the flavours.
 Making a biryani is an art form!

-We always serve a biryani with a raita, a yogurt sauce.
-A raita allows you to cool your palate from all the spices in a biryani, and also refreshes your palate from fatigue.
+We always serve biryani with a raita and a yoghurt sauce.
+A raita cools your palate from all the spices in a biryani and refreshes it from fatigue.

 You can get two excellent recipes for Mango raita and Pineapple raita on this blog.

 I also serve every biryani with the extra-spicy Dahi mirch (read more here).
-This condiment is chile peppers that have been soaked in salt and yogurt and dried, fiery, salty and delicious.
+This condiment is made of chile peppers that have been soaked in salt and yoghurt and dried, fiery, salty and delicious.

 Ingredients: